 The town is considered as one amongst the five Pancha Bootha Sthalangals or five element temples of Lord Shiva, denoting the fire element.
 The other four elements, space, wind, water and earth, are represented by Chidambaram, Sri Kalahasti, Thiruvanaikaval and Kanchipuram respectively.

 Arunachaleswara Temple, Ramana Ashram, Virupaksha Cave and Seshadri Swamigal Ashram are some of the places that hold a lot of religious as well as spiritual significance for not only the Hindus of South India but for the world at large.
 One can spot a lot of foreigners who have traversed from far to realise the quintessence of Indian spiritualism.
 Padavedu Renugambal Temple and Nedungunam Ramar Temple are also temples which lure a lot of travellers who visit Thiruvannamalai.

-Karthigai Dheepam Festival
+Karthigai Deepam Festival

-Full Moon day Circumambulation
+Full Moon Day Circumambulation

-During the time of Chitra Pournami in the month of April according to the Tamil calendar, many pilgrims from all over the country as well as the world come to the hill to offer their prayers.
+During the time of Chitra Pournami in the month of April, according to the Tamil calendar, many pilgrims from all over the country as well as the world come to the hill to offer their prayers.

-The Town of Peace and Harmony
+The Town Of Peace And Harmony

 People live in harmony and conduct their businesses in as peaceful a manner as possible.
 The main businesses of the town are centrally located on the main roads that connect the town to Bangalore.
 In fact, many residential places have also been constructed on this road.

-How to reach Thiruvannamalai
+How To Reach Thiruvannamalai